 - Paris Nord (France)

 This allows you to fly to the Netherlands, look around for a day or 2 and then board a train to Paris.
-Might be an option when intercontinental flights to Paris are more expensive.
+It might be an option when intercontinental flights to Paris are more expensive.

-Although the only connection between Brussels (BE) and Paris (FR) is the Thalys train, the other stations are also served by regional and international IC trains.
+Although the only high-speed direct connection between Brussels (BE) and Paris (FR) is the Thalys train, the other stations are also served by regional and international IC trains.

-Paris Nord is actually in Paris ‘center’
+3. Paris Nord is actually in Paris ‘center’

-Although it sounds like it is located way outside of Paris, it is located within the main ring of Paris center.
+Although it sounds like it is located outside of Paris, it is located within the main ring of the Paris center.

-For example, Paris trains D (green) and B (blue) and the E (pink) will bring you to ‘Les Halles’, close to the Louvre and Seine.
+For example, Paris trains D (green) and B (blue) and E (pink) will bring you to ‘Les Halles’, close to the Louvre and Seine.

 For only €1,90 you can travel everywhere in Paris main ring or if you buy a 10-pack, you pay only €1,49 per ticket.